chriskrycho/v5.chriskrycho.com/site/elsewhere/Cutting Edge of Versioning.md

     - Unison
 qualifiers:
     context: >
         Today I gave the first of two talks at LambdaConf 2024.
 This one was particularly born out of [the work I did on SemVer for TypeScript types](https://v5.chriskrycho.com/elsewhere/semver-for-ts-types-beta/) and the work I did to [put Ember on a regular upgrade cadence](https://github.com/emberjs/rfcs/pull/830).
-The rest of this post consists of the slides and the script I wrote for the talk.
-I will add a post to my feeds when the video is up!

     audience: >
-        Software developers
+        Software developers interested in thinking well about versioning—apps, libraries, frameworks, and programming languages.

 ---